Redistricting

 Can the public participate in the redistricting process?

 Yes.
-All work meetings of the Redistricting Advisory Committee are open meetings, which the public may attend in person or virtually.
-Weld County residents may submit comments about the redistricting process at these meetings or via a digital comment form at any time.
+The public hearings of the Redistricting Commission are open to the public and can be attended in-person or virtually.
+Weld County residents may submit comments about the redistricting process at these hearings or via a digital comment form (digital form closes at 11:59 p.m., July 23).
 All comments submitted are public and will be posted on the public comments page for the public to view.
 To submit a public comment, please use this form